-We recommend using the BA 60 rechargeable battery instead of the 1 We recommend using the DA of round goals.
-Latter 1 B 60 battery compartment.
-You can find more information about this subject under "Rechargeable batteries and battery compartments".

-Charge the BA 60 rechargeable battery before using it for the first time. ⊳ For information about charging, see "Charging rechargeable batteries".
+- We recommend using the BA 60 rechargeable battery instead of the B 60 battery compartment.
+You can find more information about this subject under "Rechargeable batteries and battery compartments". - ► Charge the BA 60 rechargeable battery before using it for the first time.
+For information about charging, see "Charging rechargeable batteries".